rust-lang/book/src/ch04-02-references-and-borrowing.md

 ```

 It’s the same process as before, but we don’t drop what the reference points to
-when it goes out of scope because we don't have ownership.
+when it goes out of scope because we don’t have ownership.
 This lets us write
 functions which take references as arguments instead of the values themselves,
 so that we won’t need to return them to give back ownership.